Skip to main content

 server.ts

-// to remove items from collection, we first need to initialize it, we can use `init()`, `loadItems()` or `em.populate()`
+// to remove items from collection, first initialize it using `init()`, `loadItems()` or `em.populate()`

 await em.populate(article, ['tags']);